jcv8000/electron-vite-ts/README.md

-# electron-vite-ts
+# electron-vite-ts ⚡

-Vite⚡ + Electron + TypeScript + ESLint + React Template with Hot Reloading for main, preload, and renderer
+Vite + Electron + TypeScript + ESLint Template (React by default) with Hot Reloading for main, preload, and renderer